prjctgeek/foodie/content/recipes/canned_peach_pie.md

 - peel, slice peaches
 - weight and add liquid, quick simmer
 - remove peaches, make gel
-- Comment about acidity- can we measure the ph?
+- Comment about acidity- can we measure the pH?
 - put peaches back in, bring to a boil, can
 - water bath for 10-15